SI507Waiver/507WaiverAssignment-Fall2016/README.md

 * when all balls are deleted, display game over screen

 Some pointers to get you started:
-* Use python 3 (I'm using 3.5.1, and I have no idea what you'll run into if you use a different version of python)
+* Use the latest python 3 (This was all tested using 3.6.0, and I have no idea what you'll run into if you use a different version of python.
+Definitely do NOT user Python 2.x)
-* Use the latest NLTK (3.0) (see <http://www.nltk.org>)
+* Use the latest NLTK (3.2.2) (see <http://www.nltk.org>)
 * Use the latest wikipedia api for pytyon (1.4.0) (see <https://pypi.python.org/pypi/wikipedia/>)
 * Use the latest pygame (1.9.1) (see <http://pygame.org/download.shtml>)
 	* Note that on my MacBook Pro I was able to just pip install pygame and had no issues--I didn't need to install any support drivers or anything.
 Lucky me!
 I gather that Windows users may have a bit more of a struggle, but rest assured that pygame is popular enough that you ought to be able to find a solution online for your particular configuration.
 I would definitely recommend not waiting til the last minute on this, though!